watrabi/Roblox-Reverse-Engineering-Wiki/README.md

 ## P.S

-The site core was sort and written by A.I, it is in a fine-tuning stage and AI Slop removal
+The site core was sort and written by A.I, it passed a fine-tuning stage and AI Slop removal

 ## Credits